Setting up NTP on Windows

 Any problems and you simply reverse the steps and use the version you saved in step (1).
 The later versions of NTP offer more options, and fix a few bugs.
 If you want the most recent version- see below.

-With NTP 4.2.6p5 (as installed by a recent Meinberg port), you can make a saving on the lines in the ntp.conf file, and get access to what NTP considers to be the most appropriate number of servers by replacing the lines:
+Strongly recommended!
+With NTP 4.2.6p5 (as installed by a recent Meinberg release), you can make a saving on the lines in the ntp.conf file, and get access to what NTP considers to be the most appropriate number of servers by replacing the lines:

 # Use pool NTP servers server 0.uk.pool.ntp.org iburst server 1.uk.pool.ntp.org iburst server 2.uk.pool.ntp.org iburst server 0.nl.pool.ntp.org iburst server 1.nl.pool.ntp.org iburst